 Of course, once you’ve gotten to Kuala Lumpur it’s easy to use it as a springboard to check out other parts of Malaysia and other countries in Southeast Asia.
 But if you’re contemplating a trip to the region, you might want to plan for a Kuala Lumpur layover of at least a couple day.

-Algeria suffered like many African nations from a long period of unrest, and while it remains on the U.S. State Department’s list of travel warnings today, it’s been a far safer country to travel in since roughly 2003.
+Algeria suffered like many African nations from a long period of unrest, it’s been a far safer country to travel in since roughly 2003.
 This is a country that definitely fits the bill in terms of being a place that’s difficult to travel in as an outsider, but the intrepid traveler will appreciate how budget-friendly Algeria is – especially for a country with so much to offer.

 There are a few UNESCO World Heritage Sites in Algeria (including Roman and even Phoenician ruins at Tipasa, Djémila, and Timgad), some French colonial architecture in Algiers and other cities along the coast, and the vast southern portion of the country that’s part of the Sahara desert.
 Algeria is a country where you can enjoy a Mediterranean holiday (albeit a different one than you’d get in Spain or France, of course) and a day later set off on a trek into the Sahara.
 What European country can offer you that?